ozkanali357/AILabsProject/Documentation/UseGuide.md

 ## Running the Program
 The program can be executed in editors like VSCode using the run button.
 Hovewer, I've also explained other methods below.

+You can additionally find the code explanations under the codecomment folder.

 ### Command Line Interface (CLI)

 - Open a terminal and move to where the project is.